Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

             }
         )

-        # We have 4 actions, corresponding to "right", "up", "left", "down", "right"
+        # We have 4 actions, corresponding to "right", "up", "left", "down"
         self.action_space = spaces.Discrete(4)

         """